epicosy/phd_thesis/scripts/README.md

 ### 2. get_products_language.py

 **Purpose**: This script maps software products to their programming languages using package URL (purl) to CPE mappings and GitHub repository information.
+It categorizes programming languages into primary (general-purpose) and secondary (domain-specific) languages based on the classification defined in language_extension_mapping.json.

 **Algorithm**:
 1. Load purl-to-CPE mappings from a SQLite database
+2. Load language classification from language_extension_mapping.json, which defines:
+   - Primary languages: General-purpose, Turing-complete languages (e.g., PHP, C, Java, Python)
+   - Secondary languages: Domain-specific, executable languages (e.g., SQL, MATLAB, R)
-2. Create a DataFrame with vendor-product-purl mappings
+3. Create a DataFrame with vendor-product-purl mappings
-3. Map packages to programming languages using:
+4. Map packages to programming languages using:
    - A predefined mapping of package types to languages (e.g., maven → Java, pypi → Python)
-   - For GitHub repositories, query the GitHub API to get the primary language
+   - For GitHub repositories, query the GitHub API to get repository languages
+5. For GitHub repositories, select the appropriate language based on priority rules:
+   - First, check if the main language is in the primary languages list
+   - If not, check if the second most common language is in the primary languages list
+   - If still not found, check if the main language is in the secondary languages list
+   - If still not found, check if the second language is in the secondary languages list
+   - If no suitable language is found, mark as 'N/A'
-4. Filter the mappings to include only products that appear in the CVE dataset
+6. Filter the mappings to include only products that appear in the CVE dataset
-5. For products without language information from the package type mapping:
+7. For products without language information from the package type mapping:
-   - If they have GitHub repository information, query the GitHub API to get the language
+   - If they have GitHub repository information, query the GitHub API to get the language using the priority rules
-6. Save the results to a CSV file in the data/rq1 directory
+8. Save the results to a CSV file in the data/rq1 directory

 **Dependencies**:
 - pandas